XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/open-a-payment-channel-to-enable-an-inter-exchange-network.md

+---
+html: open-a-payment-channel-to-enable-an-inter-exchange-network.html
+parent: use-payment-channels.html
+blurb: As a digital asset exchange, use a payment channel to make more payments faster with fewer fees.
+---
 # Open a Payment Channel to Enable an Inter-Exchange Network

 A payment channel enables you to send one-way, "asynchronous" XRP payments that can be divided into very small increments and settled later.
 As a digital asset exchange, if you send many payments of XRP to another exchange, you can improve the efficiency of these payments by opening an XRP Ledger [payment channel](payment-channels.html) between your exchange (the _payer_ exchange) and the other exchange (the _payee_ exchange).
 In the case of a two-way flow with another exchange, you can open two payment channels (one for each direction).